-4.9.2 Duplicated Link Road [Cherry Flat Road]

-The duplicated link road [Cherry Flat Road] is to support the functioning of the activity centre by providing the principal access point to precincts.
-The duplicated link road is to be utilised as a principal vehicular access to car parking and service areas of the town centre.

-The design of the duplicated link road [Cherry Flat Road] within the Activity Centre is to:

-- a.
-Provide footpaths that have a minimum width of 4 metres along an interface with an activated frontage as indicated in 4.8.1. - b.
-Consider the relationship between neighbourhood traffic patterns and the town centre including public transportation routes, bus stops, school drop off zones, probable directions of approach to the town centre and directions of dispersal of traffic from the town centre. - c.
-Be utilised for the main vehicular access to car parking and loading areas for adjoing development sites. - d.
-Meet all of the other requirements for a duplicated link road as set out in the Ballarat PSP.

-indicative plan for section of Duplicated Link Road layout
+4 DESIGN CONTROLS ш., 4.9 Street Design 4.9.2 Duplicated Link Road [Cherry Flat Road] Aim: The duplicated link road [Cherry Flat Road] is to support the functioning of the activity centre by providing the principal access point to precincts.
+The duplicated link road is to be utilised as a principal vehicular access to car parking and services areas of the town centre.
+Controls: The design of the duplicated link road [Cherry Flat Road] within the Activity Centre is to: a.
+Provide footpaths that have a minimum width of 4 metres along an interface with an activated frontage as indicated in 4.8.1. b.
+Consider the relationship between neighbourhood traffic patterns and the town centre including public transportation routes, BALLARAT PLANNING SCHEME bus stops, school drop off zones, probable directions of approach to the town centre and Document Endorsed under directions of dispersal of traffic from the town centre.
+Condition 1 of Permit No. PLP/2022/717/A c.
+Be utilised for the main vehicular access to car parking and loading areas for adjoining development sites. dated: 23/12/2022 Meet all of the other requirements for a duplicated link road as set out in the Ballarat PSP.
+Endorsed by Vicky Lu for and on behalf of the City of Ballarat Council.
+Date: 20/4/2023 Sheet No: 32 of 34 Indicative plan for the section of Duplicated Link Road layout